impulse-org/imp.runtime/README.md

 IMP is described in a 2009 OOPSLA [paper](http://dl.acm.org/citation.cfm?id=1640104)

+_There are currently no active maintainers of this project_.
+An active fork with semantic versioning, is maintained at <https://github.com/usethesource/impulse>.

 # Update site

 You will find a temporary update site for IMP here.
 It is actually quite stable: